 The C Corporation is the standard corporation in contrast the S Corporation elects a special tax status with the IRS.
 It gets its name because it is defined in Subchapter S of the Internal Revenue Code of the IRS.
 In order to elect S corporation status when forming a corporation, Form 2553 must be filed with the IRS and all S corporation guidelines must be met.

 Blog You May Like – Form 8832 FAQs For Business Owners

 Undoubtedly, S-corp vs C-corp also share many qualities, such as.

 Apart from having differences between S-Corp vs C-Corp, both offer limited liability protection, so shareholders (who are owners) are not personally responsible for any business debts and/or liabilities.

 (b) Separate entities:

-Both C-Corps and S-Corps are two separate legal entities that are created by a state filing.
+S-corp vs C-corp, both are the two separate legal entities that are created by a state filing.